-The basic financial statements include the accounts of Southeast Missouri State University (the University) established by the terms of the bond resolutions for the System Facilities Revenue Bond Series 2011B dated December 22, 2011, the System Facilities Revenue Bond Series 2013A and 2013B dated February 28, 2013, the System Facilities Revenue Bonds and Taxable System Facilities Revenue Bonds 2016A and 2016B dated February 26, 2016, and the System Facilities Revenue Bonds 2016C dated August 10, 2016.
-The basic financial statements reflect only the assets, liabilities, net position, and revenues and expenses of the System Facilities.
+The basic financial statements include the accounts of Southeast Missouri State University (the University) established by the terms of the bond resolutions for the System Facilities Revenue Bond Series 2011B dated December 22, 2011, the System Facilities Revenue Bond Series 2013A dated February 28, 2013, the System Facilities Revenue Bonds and Taxable System Facilities Revenue Bonds 2016A and 2016B dated February 26, 2016, the System Facilities Revenue Bonds 2016C dated August 10, 2016, and the System Facilities Refunding Revenue Bonds 2020 dated April 1, 2020.
+The basic financial statements reflect only the assets, liabilities, deferred inflows and outflows of resources, net position, and revenues and expenses of the System Facilities.

 The System Facilities is composed of the Housing System, the Student Union facility (University Center), the Student Recreation Center, the Outdoor Recreation Fields and the Parking and Transit System.
 The Housing System is composed of all residence halls and related dining facilities, including Dearmont Quadrangle, Myers Hall, Cheney Hall, Group Housing, the Towers High Rise Housing, Vandiver Hall, Merick Hall, Henderson Hall, LaFerla Hall, Dobbins River Campus Center and Greek Housing.
-The University Center includes the operations of textbook rental.
-Revenue derived from the operation of these facilities is pledged for the retirement of the outstanding Series 2011B, Series 2013A and 2013B, and Series 2016A, 2016B, and 2016C bonds and payment of interest thereon semi-annually on April 1 and October 1.
+The University Center, for purposes of the System Facilities, includes the operations of textbook rental.
+Revenue derived from the operation of these facilities is pledged for the retirement of the outstanding Series 2011B, Series 2013A, Series 2016A, 2016B, 2016C and 2020 bonds and payment of interest thereon semi-annually on April 1 and October 1.